Best cafés in Melbourne

 Industry Beans is a roastery-come-café by the Penny Farthing dudes.
 It’s situated behind Rose Street Artists' Markets and next to a boot camp studio, and they’re as serious about coffee here as Captain Pain next door is about a regulation push up.
 Attentive staff hand you your bible as soon as you take your seat: a fifteen-page coffee menu featuring single origins from as far afield as Honduras, El Salvador and Burundi.

 Go West’s interior promotes calm, with pine timber floors, wraparound banquette seating and refreshing nautical blue tones.
-The menu (ranging from $5 for simple pastries to $22 for the parma) will be familiar to those who have frequented his establishments, and this is a good thing.
+The menu (ranging from $5 for simple pastries to $22 for the parma) will be familiar to some.
 From the ‘cheesy toast’ with béchamel sauce, egg breakfasts, more healthsome quince porridge and acai bowl to the substantial lunches (macaroni cheese, lamb gnocchi), this is comfort food poshed up and done well.

 As befits a vegan, health-conscious café, Matcha Milkbar's menu is full of green things, and we don't just mean vegetables.
 They've got green kale smoothies, green veggie burger buns, green pancakes and green matcha lattes.
 Soak in the health radiating off the plates and make sure you try the vegan eggs.
 It's a work of sorcery.